The traveling salesman problem for lines, balls and planes: Introduction

 \section{Introduction}

-In the Euclidean Traveling Salesman Problem (ETSP), given a set of points in the plane (or in higher-dimensional Euclidean space), one seeks a shortest tour (closed curve) that visits each point.
+In the Euclidean Traveling Salesman Problem (ETSP), given a set of points in the plane (or in the Euclidean space $\RR^d$, $d \geq 3$), one seeks a shortest tour (closed curve) that visits each point.
 In the \emph{TSP with neighborhoods} (TSPN), first studied by Arkin and Hassin~\cite{AH94}, each point is replaced by a (possibly disconnected) region.
 The tour must visit at least one point in each of the given regions (\ie, it must intersect each region).
 A~tour for a set of neighborhoods is also referred to as a TSP tour.
-Since the Euclidean TSP is known to be NP-hard in every dimension~\cite{GGJ76,GJ79,P77}, TSPN is also NP-hard.
+Since ETSP is known to be NP-hard in $\RR^d$ for every $d \geq 2$ \cite{GGJ76,GJ79,P77}, TSPN is also NP-hard for every $d \geq 2$.
 TSP is recognized as one of the corner-stone problems in combinatorial optimization.
 See~\cite{Mi00,Mi04} for a list of related problems in geometric network optimization.

-\paragraph{Related work.} It is known that the Euclidean TSP admits a polynomial-time approximation scheme in $\RR^d$, where $d=O(1)$, due to Arora~\cite{Ar98} and Mitchell~\cite{Mi99}.
-Subsequent running time improvements have been obtained by Rao and Smith~\cite{RS98}.
-In contrast, the TSP with neighborhoods has been harder to approximate, at least so far.
+\paragraph{Related work.} It is known that ETSP admits a polynomial-time approximation scheme in $\RR^d$, where $d=O(1)$, due to Arora~\cite{Ar98} and Mitchell~\cite{Mi99}.
+Subsequent running time improvements were obtained by Rao and Smith~\cite{RS98}; specifically, the running time of their PTAS is $O(f(\eps) \, n \log{n})$, where $f(\eps)$ grows exponentially in $1/\eps$.
+In contrast, TSPN in general is harder to approximate.
 Certain instances are known to be APX-hard.
+Research efforts focused on approximations for families of neighborhoods with ``nice'' geometric properties.
+Typically, improved approximation methods are available when the neighborhoods are pairwise disjoint, or fat, or have comparable sizes.
+We briefly review previous work most closely related to our results.

-Arkin and Hassin~\cite{AH94} gave constant-factor approximations for translates of a convex region, translates of a connected region, and more generally, for regions with diameters \emph{parallel} to a common direction, and with the ratio between the longest and the shortest diameter bounded by a constant.
+Arkin and Hassin~\cite{AH94} gave constant-factor approximations for translates of a convex region, translates of a connected region, and more generally, for regions with diameters \emph{parallel} to a common direction and of comparable length (within a constant factor).
+Dumitrescu and Mitchell~\cite{DM03} extended the above result to arbitrary connected neighborhoods with comparable diameters.